094459/newsletter-oss-projects/README.md

 **appfabric-data-analytics**

 [appfabric-data-analytics](https://aws-oss.beachgeek.co.uk/3k3) this project enables you to maintain logs from various SaaS applications and provides the ability to search and display log data.
 This solution leverages AWS AppFabric to create a data repository that you can query with Amazon Athena.
 While customers can obtain normalized and enriched SaaS audit log data (OCSF) from AppFabric, many prefer not only to forward these logs to a security tool.
 Some have the requirement to preserve logs for post-incident analysis, while others need to utilize the logs for tracking SaaS subscription and license usage.
 Additionally, some customers aim to analyze user activity to discover patterns.
 This project establishes a data pipeline that empowers customers to construct dashboards on top of it. (#184)

+**aws-account-tag-association-imported-portfolios**

+[aws-account-tag-association-imported-portfolios](https://aws-oss.beachgeek.co.uk/3o4) This repo provides a solution that is designed to automate associating account level tags to shared and local portfolios in the AWS environment which in turn inherits the tags to launched resources.
+AWS ServiceCatalog TagOption feature is used for this association.(#189)

 **aws-control-tower-controls-cdk**